krisek/audioloader/README.md

 pip install gunicorn
 ```

-If Gunicorn serves directly the Flask backend, static cover art needs to be served by the backend; you need to set a MUSIC_DIR in the config and set `COVER_RESPONSE_TYPE=direct`.
+If Gunicorn serves directly the Flask backend, then the static cover art needs to be served as well by the Flask; you need to set a MUSIC_DIR in the config and set `COVER_RESPONSE_TYPE=direct`.

 If you want to add https or extra protection to the application, you can install a web server to proxy towards Gunicorn.
 An example Nginx virtual host configuration is included in the repository.
 If you are willing to expose your music library on this web server, you can configure the application to redirect the client to download cover art — this might be less resource intensive as serving the files through the Flack app directly.
-Your mileage might vary - I use `direct` setting nowadays on an RPi4 and it is all good, hence `COVER_RESPONSE_TYPE = direct` is the default configuration setting.
+Your mileage might vary - I use the default `direct` setting for `COVER_RESPONSE_TYPE` nowadays on an RPi4 and it is all good.

-6. Bandcamp support
+6. Bandcamp and Youtube support

 You can enable the optional Bandcamp support by installing the bandcamp-downloader package.